mimisukeMaster/BodyTrackingAnalyzer/README.md

 1. Build `Csharp_3d_viewer.sln`.

 2. Click `Debug > Start without debugging` to begin.
+> [!Tip]
+> If the following error appears in the console:
+> ```
+> Unhandled exception: System.Exception: Compilation error:
+> 0(6) : error C5514: 'varying' is deprecated and removed from this profile, use 'in/out' instead
+> ```
+> You need to modify the shader code in [Shader.cs](/Shaders.cs) as indicated in the error message.
+>
+> This occurs due to an update in the `Microsoft.Azure.Kinect.BodyTracking` version.
+Some files in this repository are based on official samples, and changes to the shader code can also be found in the [official commit history](https://github.com/microsoft/Azure-Kinect-Samples/pull/69/commits/a0b569784338a0354e87dacaeb90e53527842ff8).

-3. Right after starting, set labels for the recorded data from the console screen.
+4. Right after starting, set labels for the recorded data from the console screen.

-4. Press `ESC` key or `Ctrl + C` to exit.
+5. Press `ESC` key or `Ctrl + C` to exit.

-5. You can analyze the recorded data using [`analyze.py`](analyze.py).
+6. You can analyze the recorded data using [`analyze.py`](analyze.py).
 Make sure that the CSV file exists in the `tmp` folder before running this script.

 ## Analysis Methods on `analyze.py`